opendicom/DECK_WebTransport/README.md

 W3C WebTransport DICOM imaging.

-Server side, DECK (Dicom Exam Contextualized Keys) representation of DICOM dataset optimizes the storage.
+Server side, DECK (Dicom Exam Contextualized Keys) representation of DICOM datasets optimizes the storage.

 Client side, a carefully tailored use of UDP Channels from the web page optimizes the number of datagrams required.